and Freedoms of Students

 Committee on Human Studies

-UH Manoa employees and students who will conduct research involving human subjects are required to submit an application to the Committee on Human Studies (CHS) for review and approval prior to the involvement of human subjects in the research project.
+UH Manoa employees and students who will conduct research involving human subjects are required to submit an application to the Human Studies Program for review and approval prior to the involvement of human subjects in the research project.
 This includes biomedical, behavioral, humanities, and social science projects whether funded or not.
-Applications and information may be obtained from the Human Studies Program at www.hawaii.edu/irb or by calling (808) 956-5007.
+Applications and information may be obtained from the Human Studies Program at manoa.hawaii.edu/researchcompliance/human-studies or by calling (808) 956-5007.
 Students also should check with their departments or course instructors for further guidance.

 Environmental Health and Safety Office

 Employees and students whose research projects may involve radioactive materials, SCUBA diving, or hazardous materials should contact the Environmental Health and Safety Office at (808) 956-8660 or visit their website at www.hawaii.edu/ehso for information and guidance.
 For more details, go to the